Bobrac3023/Secureworkspace/readme.md

     ![best time to visit section](readme.doc/best_time_to_visit.png)

     c.
 Gallery page :
-        1.Displays photgraphs takne by the author on his visit.
+        1.Displays photgraphs taken by the author on his visit.
-        2. Masonry layout along with media queries was used in style sheet to ake this section responsive.
+        2. Masonry layout along with media queries was used in style sheet to make this section responsive.
     ![gallery home page](readme.doc/gallery_page_screenshot.png)

     d.
 Contact Us page: